Telecom Cable Facts:

 • The U.S. telecommunications industry takes the health and safety of our workers, neighbors, and the communities in which we live and operate very seriously, and we remain committed to prioritizing worker and community safety.

-• Prior to and following publication of the Wall Street Journal‘s articles in July 2023, we have not seen, nor have regulators identified, evidence that lead-sheathed telecom cables are a leading cause of lead exposure or the cause of a public health issue.
+• Prior to and following publication of the Wall Street Journal‘s articles in July 2023, we have not seen, nor have regulators identified, evidence that lead-sheathed telecom cables are a significant cause of lead exposure or the cause of a public health issue.

 • Recent federal, state, and industry lead testing has reinforced this point.
 See below for more information on these testing results.